Murder of Sam Nordquist: Investigation and legal charges

-Four defendants were charged with first-degree aggravated sexual abuse and 6 were charged with concealment of a human corpse.
-All were charged with first-degree murder, first-degree kidnapping, second-degree conspiracy, and endangering the welfare of a child, as the prosecution stated a 7 year old and 12 year old were forced to participate in the torture of Nordquist.
+Four defendants were charged with first-degree aggravated sexual abuse, and six were charged with concealment of a human corpse.
+All were charged with first-degree murder, first-degree kidnapping, second-degree conspiracy, and endangering the welfare of a child, as the prosecution stated a 7-year-old and a 12-year-old were forced to participate in the torture of Nordquist.
 Arzuaga was charged with coercing the children to do so.
-Assistant DA Kelly Wolford said, "A hate crime would make this charge about Sam’s gender or about Sam’s race, and it’s so much bigger.
+Assistant District Attorney Kelly Wolford said, "A hate crime would make this charge about Sam's gender or about Sam's race, and it's so much bigger.
 To limit us to a hate crime would be an injustice to Sam.
 Sam was beaten, assaulted, sexually abused, starved, held captive.
 And we cannot make sense of that.
 We cannot put that on his gender, and we cannot put that on his race."

+Pre-trial hearings concluded on October 6, 2025.

+On June 2, 2026, Emily Motyka pleaded guilty to second-degree murder and second-degree kidnapping.
+On June 26, 2026, Precious Arzuaga pleaded guilty to first-degree murder, kidnapping, aggravated sexual abuse, concealment of a human corpse, conspiracy, coercion, and endangering the welfare of a child.
+Arzuaga received no plea deal in exchange for her guilty plea and faced a sentence of life without parole.
+She was sentenced to life without parole in September 2026.

+On July 15, 2026, Jennifer "Brooklyn" Quijano pleaded guilty to murder, two counts of kidnapping, conspiracy, aggravated sexual abuse, concealment of a human corpse, and two counts of endangering the welfare of a child.
+Quijano was sentenced to life without parole on September 8, 2026.

+On August 14, 2026, Kyle Sage pleaded guilty to murder and kidnapping charges.
+He faces a possible sentence of 40 years to life in prison, with his sentencing scheduled for December 2, 2026.

 Aftermath

 Vigils were held shortly after the discovery of Nordquist's death.
 One was hosted in his hometown of Red Wing, Minnesota, where he had attended high school.
 Another vigil was held that same day at Wood Library in Canandaigua, New York.
 The POCI Caucus and Queer Caucus of the Minnesota House of Representatives released a joint statement of solidarity and hosted a vigil at the Minnesota State Capitol.
 Organizers are looking into honoring Nordquist at an upcoming exhibit which showcases Minnesota's LGBTQ history.

 The New York Times, in reporting Nordquist’s death, changed their headline twice, from originally referring to Nordquist as a transgender man and saying he was tortured for two months, then to simply referring to him as a man and saying he was tortured for "more than a month", and finally to simply referring to him as a person instead of a man or transgender man.